vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 # Important!

-> Before you start the pipeline, make absolutely sure that all file names, sequence names, structure of input tables are correct and **follow exactly the patterns** as described in examples.
+> Before you start the pipeline, make absolutely sure that all file names, sequence names, structures of input tables are correct and **follow exactly the patterns** as described in examples.

 ---